 We draw our clients’ attention in particular to four notices:

-We have already written about what has, so far, been agreed between the UK and Europe in the draft withdrawal agreement (if it is ever signed).
-See here.
+We have already written about what has, been agreed between the UK and Europe in the draft withdrawal agreement.

 Guidance notices published on 25 March 2018 set out the UK Government’s position that much of what has been agreed will be implemented unilaterally on the UK side in the event of no agreement.

 There are only a few areas of UK patent law that come from EU legislation and these have, almost without exception, been incorporated in the existing legislation or been incorporated by the EU Withdrawal Act 2018.

 And do not be confused - the European Patent Office, is an extra-governmental body outside the EU (extending to non-EU states like Turkey and Switzerland) and is unaffected by Brexit.
 European Patent Attorneys based in the UK will continue to be able to represent applicants before the EPO.